Russell Willson

 Rear Admiral Russell Willson (left) relieves Rear Admiral Chester W. Nimitz (right) aboard the battleship on 26 May 1939.

-Admiral Ernest J. King (left) shakes hands with Willson At the time of Admiral Kings' appointment as Commander in Chief, United States Fleet, and RADM Willson's appointment as Chief of Staff, circa late December 1941.
+Admiral Ernest J. King (left) shakes hands with Willson at the time of Admiral King's appointment as Commander in Chief, United States Fleet, and RADM Willson's appointment as Chief of Staff, circa late December 1941.

 Vice Admiral Russell Willson (December 27, 1883 - June 6, 1948) was a flag officer of the United States Navy and inventor of the Navy Cipher Box (also called 'Naval Cipher Box' or 'Navy Code Box') issued in 1917.

 The son of Sidney Louis Willson and Lucy Fenton Staats Willson, Russell Willson attended the Massachusetts Institute of Technology in 1901–1902, before going on to graduate from the United States Naval Academy in 1906.

 Career

 After graduating from the naval academy, Wilson was commissioned an ensign in 1908.
 He served in the battleship during the Vera Cruz Incident at Vera Cruz, Mexico, in 1914 and later as flag lieutenant to Admiral Henry Mayo, who was Commander-in-Chief, United States Atlantic Fleet.